sporter42/pdblog/README.md

 * edit www/_init.php to reflect the correct path to your autoload files
 * edit www/_pdblog_config.php
   * set $pdblog_blog_full_base_url to the URL that points to the www files
+  * set $pdblog_dynamodb_connection to connect to your DynamoDB installation; the default configuration will connect to DynamoDB Local running on localhost port 8000
 * move "scripts" to a non-web-accesible directory
 * edit scripts/add_user.php
   * to reflect the correct path to your autoload files